Sh1Yo/x8/README.md

 The tool fails to send requests via <a href="https://portswigger.net/burp">burp suite proxy</a>.
 - try to use --http2 flag.

+# Limitations
+- Currently, it is impossible to use some non-regular paths like `/sth1/../sth2`.

 # Burp Suite integrations